joseph-sikowitz/cs5004-hw8-test/README.md

 elements extend the Element interface, making subtype substitutions for supertypes possible.
 As for the Interface Segregation Principle, we have divided our interfaces as much as possible based on functionality so that downstream code does not depend on things they do not use.
 Finally, we have tried to assure that abstractions do not depend on low-level details meeting the Dependency Inversion Principle.

+Separation of Concerns - Communication between MVC components in our code is limited to one class per module:
+    Controller Interface that communicates with Model: GameInputOutputProcessor Model Interface that communicates with Controller: IAdventureGameModel Controller Interface that communicates with View: GameInputOutputProcessor View Interface that communicates with Controller: IAdventureGameView for text view or IAdventureGameGraphicView for graphics view.

 TA Shoutout: Kiersten Grieco